MChiappelli/ReactTesting/README.md

 This is the brain of the application.
 This calls on the counters.jsx file.

 counters.jsx	(counter-app > src > components)
-This basically does generates the navbar and controls the state of the counters.
+This basically generates the navbar and controls the state of the counters.
 This file calls on the counter.jsx file to generate the counter mechanisms.

 counter.jsx 	(counter-app > src > components)